angelikatyborska/angelika.me/_posts/2024-11-11-dependencies-vs-dev-dependencies-javascript-apps.md

 > Dependencies are the packages that your project needs to run in production, (...) devDependencies are the packages that are only needed during development and testing.

+We can easily identify some dependency types that are needed during development and testing only: linters, formatters, testing frameworks.
 But what does it mean to "run in production" if I'm building a static website?

 ⚠️ ATTENTION: Let me reiterate - this blog post is about building apps and not libraries. ⚠️